 The cards with the 22 technologies are named Technology Cards, and the PhD researcher got the inspiration for the cards from the 80’ies car-cards.
-Each individual technology is described shortly – complemented with advantages and disadvantages for the business and how much the influence the building or the construction project’s three phases: design, construction and operation.
+Each individual technology is described shortly – complemented with advantages and disadvantages for the business and how much they influence the building or the construction project’s three phases: design, construction and operation.

-For example, the technology-card ‘Virtual Reality (VR) is an advantage for ’Better design on the account of user involvement’ and an advantage for ’Better corporation among the construction parties’, but a disadvantage for ’Limited communication possibilities as the VR-user is isolated from the real world’.
+For example, the technology-card ‘Virtual Reality (VR)' is an advantage for ’Better design on the account of user involvement’ and an advantage for ’Better corporation among the construction parties’, but a disadvantage for ’Limited communication possibilities as the VR-user is isolated from the real world’.

-The playing cards is one of the preliminary conclusions in MSc Engineering Sidsel Katrine Ernstsen business PhD in corporation with NIRAS and DTU Management.
+The playing cards are one of the preliminary conclusions in MSc Engineering Sidsel Katrine Ernstsen business PhD in corporation with NIRAS and DTU Management.
 The object of the research project is partly to discover what digital disruption is and partly what it means for the future building and construction business.

 ”I developed the cards to facilitate strategic dialogues on how the future building and construction site is to be framed.
 In the construction business, a comprehensive process of digitalization is in progress, but which technologies that will influence the future and in which way is hard to predict.
 The cards are going to assist in talking about it,” says Sidsel Katrine Ernstsen.

 The building and construction business is already well underway in becoming digitalised, however it is primarily by streamlining the already existing processes at the area, e.g. through BIM - Building Information Model.